 The vast majority of people who go to Machu Picchu fly to Cusco after reaching Lima, Peru.
 Sadly there is no train that goes from Lima to Cusco, but there are multiple bus routes that run daily.
 So, if you’re looking for a responsible option of getting to Machu Picchu and haven’t planned out a hike, the bus is your best option.

 The city of Cusco has a high altitude so you’ll need to adjust to the thinner atmosphere.
 Having an elevation of around 3,400 meters, Cusco isn’t a place you jump into blindly.
-Prior to your trip, get plenty of exercises.
+Prior to your trip, get plenty of exercise.
 Additionally, your body will use more water than usual and it’s important to always have water nearby to stay hydrated.
 Finally, if you experience headaches and feeling nauseous, find a local pharmacy and grab medicine for altitude sickness.

 A lot of the local economy in Cusco thrives on tourism.
 This makes Cusco the best place to not only acclimate safely but also to support local businesses such as the numerous restaurants that fill the town center that offer only the best Peruvian delights.